conversejs/converse.js/docs/source/configuration.rst

 * Default:  ``undefined``

-This option allows you to specify the maximum amount of messages to be shown in a chat room when you enter it.
+This option allows you to specify the maximum amount of messages to be shown in a chatroom when you enter it.
 By default, the amount specified in the room configuration or determined by the server will be returned.

 Please note, this option is not related to
 `XEP-0313 Message Archive Management <https://xmpp.org/extensions/xep-0313.html>`_,
-which also allows you to show archived chat room messages, but follows a different approach.
+which also allows you to show archived chatroom messages, but follows a different approach.

-If you're using MAM for archiving chat room messages, you might want to set this option to zero.
+If you're using MAM for archiving chatroom messages, you might want to set this option to zero.

 muc_instant_rooms